dario-gms/C-Course/README.md

  1. The files *exercise27.c and exercise27.out* you have to read a value, check if it's 0, positive or negative and print the result using nested selection.
  1. The files *exercise28.c and exercise28.out* you have to read three values, check the highest and print the highest value.
  1. The files *exercise29.c and exercise29.out* you have to read three values, check the 2 highest and print the total sum.
- 1. The files *exercise30.c and exercise30.out* you have to get 3 values and
+ 1. The files *exercise30.c and exercise30.out* you need to get 3 values and print the values in ascending order.
+ 1. The files *exercise31.c and exercise31.out* you need to get 3 values and say if it's a tringle or not.